jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-08-22-Exponentially_Weighted_Averages.md

 > How do we remove the noise which resides in the values of time series?

 One of the techniques to remove the noise is called **smoothing**.
-The common technique used commonly in time series forecasting is **exponentially weighted averages**.
+Particularly, the common technique used commonly in time series forecasting is **exponentially weighted averages**.
 Computing **exponentially weighted averages** involves constructing a new series whose values are calculated by the average of raw observations in the original time series.
 Let's denote the new series as $v_t$ for $t=1, 2, \ldots, 365$ as follows:

 $$
 	\begin{equation}